 I believe in investing in a good camera, especially for travel photography.
-This one has been my trusty companion for the last 6 year, in fact, all photos you see on this blog were taken with this camera!
+This one has been my trusty companion for many years, in fact, all photos you see on this blog were taken with this camera!
 My favorite feature is the flip-out LCD screen that’s super helpful when taking pictures from different angles, plus it fits nicely in most backpacks and shoulder bags so perfect for grab-and-go.

 Canon EF 24-70mm Zoom Lens

 My absolutely favorite lens to bring with me on my travels.
 Great for capturing everyday life, streets, structures, sceneries, and so much more.
 Not to mention photos turn out crisp, sharp, and vibrant.
 It is the perfect all-around lens.

 Excellent for outdoor and nature photography.
 Whether you want to capture landscapes or architecture from up close, this is the lens for you.

 These suitcases are sturdy, lightweight, stylish, AND scratch-resistant!
 Their Bigger Carry-on is my go-to suitcase for travel, it’s a great size to fit in a lot of essentials when you are traveling (especially for those who are into packing light), but also light and small enough when it comes to train travel.
 Plus, it comes with a 100-day trial + lifetime warranty, perfect for those of us who travel at every chance we get, am I right?